amendx/amendx/readme.md

 ![code-baby](https://i.pinimg.com/originals/c3/2b/fa/c32bfa16bcf864e478d3ddfe32440268.gif)
 > This is my QA ... we're testing some new features..... :dizzy:

 But let's talk about *moi*!
 My name is Amanda and I'm a front-end developer.
+The thing is **I love everything too much**, and every task is a new chance to learn (learn how to fix the bug I just created...).
 I'm  also a huge fan of sports, cats and **coooofffeeee** :coffee:.

 A full-time open-hearted :purple_heart:, free-minded :sunglasses: and cat-lover person. :kissing_cat: